Lyme Disease in Dogs

 The black-legged tick, also known as the “deer tick,” serves as the carrier for Lyme disease.
 The insect itself does not have the disease biologically composed within its system; it only acts as the middleman in carrying disease from organism to organism through its bite.

 Lameness is the most common physical symptom developed by dogs that have become infected with Lyme disease.
 This lameness can last from as little as three to four days.
-However, due to the prevalent nature of the disease recur days to weeks later in the same or other legs.
+However, due to the prevalent nature of the disease, it can recur days to weeks later in the same or other legs.

 In some cases, Lyme disease sometimes leads to glomerulonephritis inflammation (inflammation of the kidneys) accompanied by a deficit in the primary function of the organ – to filter blood.
 When this type of damage takes way, kidney failure can follow shortly after.
 Physical symptoms can become obvious for dogs that are experiencing kidney failure for they will vomit, have a lack of appetite, urinate more, and have excessive thirst alongside weight loss.

 Other symptoms include: